alexanderley/train-frontend/README.md

 - npm run dev
 - App should run on http://localhost:5173/

-Also makes shure that you have installed the backend wich serves the frontend with out train data.
+Also make sure that you have installed the backend which serves the frontend with our train data.

-You can find the the repo form the backend here: https://github.com/alexanderley/train-backend
+You can find the repo for the backend here: https://github.com/alexanderley/train-backend

 # Important!

-Make shure the Application runs on the exact port http://localhost:5173 otherwise there might be a CORS error from the backend.
+Make sure the application runs on the exact port http://localhost:5173 otherwise there might be a CORS error from the backend.